 These questions will be answered at the POPSIG University Roadshow 2019—2022 where POPSIG members will visit the 24 universities in Malaysia offering chemical engineering degree courses.
 There will be a two hour highly interactive session with speakers from IChemE, the Malaysia Palm Oil Council (MPOC), the palm oil industry as well as academia.

 There will also be a field trip to one of the sectors of the industry viz plantation, oil mill, crusher, refinery or oleochemical plant.

 If you would like the roadshow to visit your university, ask your lecturer who is in charge of the chemical engineering student chapter to contact Mr Vincent Tiang Soon Thai, Roadshow Director.

 If you are a chemical engineer working in the palm oil industry and want to volunteer to be a speaker at roadshow, please contact the Roadshow Director at firstname.lastname@example.org.

 POPSIG Roadshow was one of the Top 20 best Youth Sustainable Projects, which were selected by the Delegation of European Union to ASEAN, in collaboration with ASEAN Secretariat in 2022.

 Appreciation to MPOC

-We are pleased to announce that MPOC has agreed to support the POPSIG University Roadshow.
-The MPOC is a corporate body with a mission to promote the market expansion of Malaysian palm oil and its products by enhancing the image of palm oil and creating better acceptance through awareness of various technological and economic advantages (techno-economic advantages) and environmental sustainability.
+We are pleased to announce that Malaysian Palm Oil Council (MPOC) has agreed to support the POPSIG University Roadshow since 2019.
+MPOC is a corporate body with a mission to promote the market expansion of Malaysian palm oil and its products by enhancing the image of palm oil and creating better acceptance through awareness of various technological and economic advantages (techno-economic advantages) and environmental sustainability.